jonasjancarik/telethon-sql/README.md

 ## Notes

 - Schema is created automatically on first use.
-- This package is synchronous.
+- This package is synchronous-only.
+Telethon's session API is sync; async drivers/URLs and SQLAlchemy's AsyncEngine are not supported.
 If you need async, open an issue.
 - No migrations are required at this time.

 ## Develop & test (uv)